There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 The sponge is a small, round-shaped foam (polyurethane) placed deep inside the vagina.
 It contains spermicide so that sperm does not get past the foam.
 You should leave the sponge inside the vagina for at least six hours after sex, but remove it within 24 hours following sexual intercourse (to lessen the risk of toxic shock).

 The sponge does not protect past those 24 hours and does not provide any STI protection.
-It is sometimes used as a backup for other contraception methods (e.g. when you forgot to take the pill) and you can buy it without prescription in pharmacies.
+It is sometimes used as a backup for other contraception methods (e.g. when you forgot to take the pill) and you can buy it without a prescription from the pharmacy.

 Spermicide is a recurrent "ingredient" in contraception because it proves very effective when used in combination with other methods (e.g. diaphragm, sponge).
 In itself spermicide doesn't always offer the best protection against pregnancy, although this is also due to inconsistent use of the product.